Confusion reigns over stripping of Danish royal titles

 Decision follows Queen’s testing positive to COVID

-Queen Margrethe II tested positive for the coronavirus after attending the funeral of Queen Elizabeth II.
+Queen Margrethe tested positive for the coronavirus after attending the funeral of Queen Elizabeth II.

 The royal household said that Margrethe, 82, who has been on the throne for 50 years, cancelled her official duties after the test.